jonatantech/github-profile/README.md

 Hi! 👋 My name is Jonatan.
 ===============================================================================================================================

-Web Developer
+Frontend Developer
 -------------

-Front-end web developer hailing from the vibrant Dominican Republic.
+Hailing from the vibrant Dominican Republic.
 My passion lies in crafting exceptional user experiences through the art of front-end development.
 I'm an avid knowledge seeker, constantly exploring the latest trends and technologies.
 As a self-driven developer, I thrive on quick and inventive learning, adapting to new challenges with ease.

 Whether collaborating within a dynamic team or flying solo, I excel at delivering high-quality results.